Yorktown Formation: Age

 Hazel (1971) revised the age of the Yorktown from Miocene to Late Miocene to Early Pliocene using ostracod biostratigraphy.
 The age was revised by Gibson (1983) to extend into the Middle Pliocene based on foraminifera.
 Further biostratigraphic work with ostracods and foraminifera was completed by Cronin (1991), which also summarized previous investigations.
+More recently, Spivey (2025) dated the Sunken Meadow Member to the Zanclean stage, about 4.8 to 3.8 million years ago, while Dowsett et al (2001) dated the Rushmere and Morgarts Beach Members to the early-mid Piacenzian stage, about 3.3 to 3.15 million years ago.
+The deposition of these latter two members is thought to be linked to a marine transgression caused by the mid-Piacenzian warm period.